osteel/dime/README.md

 The quantity sent.
 For NFTs, that would be `1`.

+Be as precise as possible and report all available decimal places.

 #### Sent asset is non-fungible

 Whether the sent asset is an NFT.
 This is a boolean value that can be any of `true`, `yes`, `y`, and `1`.
 If your spreadsheet software allows you to insert checkboxes in your cells, use that.